7 Rural Destinations in Korea to Visit Outside of Seoul, Busan & Jeju

 Image credit: dokaspar, of the Chaesokgang Cliffs

 The hike to Gwaneumbong Peak (425 m) is well worth it for the panoramic views of the park, and passes the 30-metre tall Jikso Falls.
-While traversing the coastline of Outer Byeonsan, make a stop at the famous Chaesokgang Cliffs, where centuries of coastal erosion has built up a cliff said to resemble a towering pile of books.
+While traversing the coastline of Outer Byeonsan, make a stop at the famous Chaesokgang Cliffs, where centuries of coastal erosion have built up a cliff said to resemble a towering pile of books.

 Byeonsanbando National Park - Naesosa Temple